The future of music, made here.

 Instrument: Piano

-Known for her daring and innovative performances that often blend multiple disciplines, genres, and media, Sarah Infini Takagi has emerged as an original thinker, creator, and performer.
-She is unafraid to redefine, reinvent, and expand the concepts of music, identity, and performance, drawing inspiration from her spiritual practice.
+Known for her daring and innovative performances that often blend multiple disciplines,‬ genres, and media,‬‭ Sarah Infini Takagi‬‭ has emerged‬‭ as an original thinker, creator, and‬ performer.
+Unafraid to redefine, reinvent, and expand the concepts of music, identity, and‬ performance, she draws inspiration from her spiritual practice.‬

 Described by The New York Times as “liberating, fluent, fun to watch,” Sarah is an award-winning pianist who has graced the stages of Carnegie Hall, the Kennedy Center, and 92nd Street Y, as well as public television, radio, and film.
 She has performed over a dozen concerti with esteemed conductors such as Pascal Verrot and Carl St. Clair and collaborated with renowned ensembles, including Boston’s Radius and Chameleon Ensembles, as well as her own Duo PiantiCella with cellist Michael Bonner.
 Her solo CD Lavender Bouquet, featuring classical music infused with Reiki energy, was the top-selling album on CDBaby.com in 2008.